HipByte/motion-game/README.md

 ### Installing RubyMotion

-[RubyMotion](http://rubymotion.com) is required.
+[RubyMotion 4.7+](http://rubymotion.com) is required.
 A starter version can be downloaded for free.
 You also need to set up your computer for mobile development (iOS and/or tvOS and/or Android).
 Follow the [Getting Started](http://rubymotion.com/developers) guides after installation.

 ### Installing motion-game